 Saturday, April 3, 1–3pm

-Artist Jorian Charlton and curator Emilie Croning tour the audience through Out of Many reflecting on family histories, stories around immigration, and identity.
+Artist Jorian Charlton and curator Emilie Croning tour the audience through Out of Many reflecting on family histories and stories around immigration and identity.
 The tour will conclude with an extended Q&A and audience discussion.

 Emilie Croning is a Toronto-based emerging curator, artist, and scholar.
 Her work explores notions around identity and representation through visual language, working at the intersections of feminist theories, post-colonialism, and art history.
 She received her BFA in Art History & Studio Art from Concordia University (Montreal) and an MA in Art History with a Curatorial Studies in Visual Culture Diploma from York University (Toronto).